faizanzafar40/Trivago-Tech-Camp-2019-Case-Study/my_project/setup_info.md

 - You can access each of the files from your browser by modifying the following link with your desired file: [http://localhost/test/Ada_Lovelace.html](http://localhost/test/Ada_Lovelace.html)

-- From the `my_project` folder in the main repository, execute the file `main_program.py` to run the application
+- From the main repository, access the _my_project_ folder, then execute the file `main_program.py` to run the application

 - Adhering to separation of concerns, I have kept my solution quite clean and precise